xuanzhichen/cadimulc/README.md

 <img src="cadimulc_logo.png" align=center />
 </div>

+Note: This repository is still in building (03-31).
+The first release will be done in the next few days.

 CADIMULC is a Python package standing for the task: **CA**usal **DI**scovery with **M**ultiple **L**atent **C**onfounders, providing easy-to-use light APIs to learn an empirical causal graph from generally raw data with relatively efficiency.